Launders Lane fires

 The Arnolds Field rubbish dump in Launders Lane in Rainham, London, England, has experienced a large number of fires since around 2013, exposing local residents to toxic fumes.
 It has been nicknamed the "Rainham Volcano".

-The site was a gravel pit in the 1960s and was subsequently used for landfill from 1967 to 1971.
-Planning permission was granted in 2000 to convert the area to community woodland.
-Since that time, a large amount of waste has been deposited without authorisation.
+Background

 The London Fire Brigade have said that the site periodically reignites due to the buildup of rubbish, which had been dumped "in excess of five metres" above council-approved levels.
-Between 2018 and 2022, the fire brigade were called out to the site more than 70 times.
+In 2023, a thermal imaging drone identified a patch of ground that was 176.4 °C. Since 2018, the fire brigade has had to deal with nearly 200 fires on the compound.
+Following a May 2020 gas canister explosion that nearly hit a firefighter's head, the brigade has resorted to spraying the fires from the roadside rather than setting foot on the property.

-Efforts have been made by Havering Council to deal with the problem, with the assistance of the London Fire Brigade and the Environment Agency.
+Efforts have been made by Havering Council to deal with the problem, with the assistance of the Environment Agency.
 Attempts to remedy the problem have been complicated by multiple issues, including decades of illegal dumping of unknown materials and previous use of the site as a cannabis farm and weapons store.
+A local group of volunteers, Rainham Against Pollution, have gone as far as petitioning the European Court of Human Rights for help in pressuring the council to clean up the land, though this has been hampered by the fact that the site is privately owned.
+Local MP Margaret Mullane, who was elected in 2024, has vowed to deal with the fires.